rahlk/TeX/README.md

 ## TeX

-This repo contains all the my LaTeX files for various course.
+This repo contains all the my LaTeX files for my various courses.